 “Yes, of course.
 You are my ultimate bias.” then we toss our glass and start talking about his latest performances in Japan.

 Yes, he is Kai, The one I can not describe so well.
-The one that make me want to stop the time.
+The one that makes me want to stop the time.

 In response to The Daily Post’s writing Prompt: “Seat Guru“: you get to plan a dinner party for 4-8 your favorite writers, artists, musicians, other notable figures.
 Whether dear or live.
 Who do you seat next to whom in order to inspire the most fun evening?